Group Health Insurance for Small Business: A Guide to Choosing the Right Plan Key Takeaways

 Who are Level-Funded Plans Best For?

-These plans are popular among mid-size employers who want the predictability of a fixed monthly cost but also want to benefit from a healthier-than-average workforce rather than simply handing that upside to a carrier.
+These plans are popular among mid-size employers who want to benefit from a healthier-than-average workforce rather than simply handing that upside to a carrier.

 Self-Insured (Self-Funded) Plans